niklas-wortmann/rxjs-web/README.md

 ## Credits

 This project is build upon the [typescript library starter](https://github.com/alexjoverm/typescript-library-starter).
 Kudos to [@alexjoverm](https://twitter.com/alexjoverm) and every contributor of this amazing project!

+Many thanks also goes to [Sascha Nuissl](https://twitter.com/saschanuissl) for creating this fantastic logo!